ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 We are a team — and a single developer — who decided to build Skynet from scratch.
 Not the one from the movie, but a real tool for time analysis.
 We are not joking, we are not mystifying.
 We are building a system that works.
 ---

-### 🔄 Release Cycle

-The code is released **on the 1st of each month**.
-This is our strict rule — we release a new version on schedule, even if changes are small.
-This way we maintain rhythm and predictability of development.

----

 ### 🗄️ Migration to ClickHouse

 We are fully migrating all data storage and processing to **ClickHouse** — a columnar DBMS optimized for analytical queries.